Social housing or private housing: what differences for the tenant?

 FYI

-there are private dwellings (owned by individuals) for which the tenant must have an income below a maximum amount: these are Anah's contracted dwellings.
+There are private dwellings (owned by individuals) for which the tenant must have an income below a maximum amount: contracted accommodation Anah.

 Who can help me?